 Capacity: 60,044

-Officially named the Estadio Jose do Rego Maciel – after Recife's mayor between 1952 and 1955 – Estadio do Arruda is a multi-purpose ground, although it is most commonly used for football, and is currently the home of Brazilian side Santa Cruz.
+The stadium is officially named Estadio Jose do Rego Maciel, after Recife's mayor from 1952 to 1955.
+Commonly known as Estadio do Arruda, this multi-purpose venue is primarily used for football and is currently the home ground of the Brazilian team Santa Cruz.

 The first match at the stadium took place in 1972, when Santa Cruz competed against Flamengo in a 0-0 draw, and the current record attendance at the ground stands at just over 90,000.